Your health records

 Requesting Your Own Records

 You have a legal right to request a copy of your mental health records under the Data Protection Act 2018.
 This is called a Data Subject Access Request.
 DSAR - sometimes abbreviated to just SAR.
-You can download an application form: SAR Patients[doc] 58KB The form includes guidance on the DSAR process.
+You can download an application form: DSAR Patients[doc] 58KB The form includes guidance on the DSAR process.

 Requesting Records About Others (e.g. solicitors, police, other NHS and care organisations, courts etc.)